scater 1.6.3

 appears.

-context, “samples” refer to individual cells that we have
+In the scater context, “samples” refer to individual cells that we have

 assayed.
 This differs from common usage of “sample” in other contexts, where